Section 7 of the Canadian Charter of Rights and Freedoms: Moral involuntariness

-In R v Ruzic, 2001 SCC 24, the Court held that as a principle of fundamental justice, a person may not be found guilty of a criminal offence where the person faces "perilous circumstances" and is "deprived of a realistic choice whether to break the law."
-The Court affirmed moral involuntariness as a principle of fundamental justice in R v Ryan, 2013 SCC 3.
+In R v Ruzic, the Court held that as a principle of fundamental justice, a person may not be found guilty of a criminal offence where the person faces "perilous circumstances" and is "deprived of a realistic choice whether to break the law."
+The Court affirmed moral involuntariness as a principle of fundamental justice in R v Ryan.

 Lawyers' duty to clients

 In Canada (Attorney General) v.
-Federation of Law Societies of Canada, 2015 SCC 7, it was held as a principle of fundamental justice that the state cannot impose obligations on lawyers that undermine their duty of commitment to clients.
+Federation of Law Societies of Canada, it was held as a principle of fundamental justice that the state cannot impose obligations on lawyers that undermine their duty of commitment to clients.
 The case arose in the content of federal money laundering legislation which required lawyers to retain information on certain financial transactions.
 Even though solicitor-client privilege could be declared, the Court held that the law nonetheless undermined the public's confidence in lawyers' duty of commitment by requiring them to collect and retain significantly more information than what is needed for ethical and effective client representation.

 Rejected principles

 Throughout the development of fundamental justice, petitioners have suggested many principles that the Courts have rejected for not being sufficiently fundamental to justice.

 In R v Malmo-Levine, the Supreme Court rejected the claim that an element of "harm" was a required component of all criminal offences.

 In R v DeSousa, the Court had rejected the claim that there must be symmetry between all actus reus and mens rea elements.

 In Canadian Foundation for Children, Youth and the Law v Canada (AG), the Court rejected the claim that laws affecting children must be in their best interests.

-In R v Safarzadeh‑Markhali, the Court held that proportionality - the principle that a sentence must be consistent with the gravity of the offence and the degree of responsibility of the offender - was not a fundamental principle of justice, despite being a foundational principle of sentencing under the Criminal Code.
+In R v Safarzadeh‑Markhali, the Court held that proportionality – the principle that a sentence must be consistent with the gravity of the offence and the degree of responsibility of the offender – was not a fundamental principle of justice, despite being a foundational principle of sentencing under the Criminal Code.
 The Court held that while parliament could not require courts to impose grossly disproportionate punishment (as that constitutes cruel and unusual punishment, prohibited by section 12), it could otherwise derogate from proportionality as it wished since the principle did not have freestanding constitutional status.